red40forever/awesome-sitelen-pona/README.md

 kulupu pona pi nasin sitelen - A list of free sitelen pona fonts.

 ## toki open (Preface)
-ijo ale la, jan ale li ken kepeken lipu toki ni. taso wile pi nasin sitelen ale ni li ken ante. sina wile kepeken ona la, o lukin e wile pi jan pali ona.
+lipu toki ni la, jan ale li ken kepeken ona li ken ante e ona. taso wile pi nasin sitelen ale li ken ante. sina wile kepeken nasin sitelen la, o lukin e wile pi jan pali ona.

 The contents of this page are licensed under CC-0, however this is not the case for all of the fonts listed here.
 If you wish to use a font, be sure to read its license and adhere to the terms within.